 5. Build Certified Payroll Into Your Workflow

 Certified payroll should not be a separate exercise done after the fact.
 It should be a byproduct of your daily time tracking.
 When an inspector submits hours for a CWA project, the system should already know the classification, rate, fringe split, and reporting destination.
+Our step-by-step certified payroll guide walks through exactly what the DIR and LCP Tracker require.

 6. Track Local Hire and Apprentice Hours in Real Time